mehulagg/gitlab/doc/user/application_security/dast/browser_based.md

 Due to poor network conditions or heavy application load, the default timeouts may not be applicable to your application.

 Browser based scans offer the ability to adjust various timeouts to ensure it continues smoothly as it transitions from one page to the next.
+These values are configured using a [Duration string](https://golang.org/pkg/time/#ParseDuration) which allow you to configure durations with a prefix: `m` for minutes, `s` for seconds, and `ms` for milliseconds.

 Navigations, or the act of loading a new page, usually require the most amount of time as they are loading multiple new resources such as JavaScript or CSS files.
 Depending on the size of these resources, or the speed at which they are returned, the default `DAST_BROWSER_NAVIGATION_TIMEOUT` may not be sufficient.

 Stability timeouts, such as those configurable with `DAST_BROWSER_NAVIGATION_STABILITY_TIMEOUT`, `DAST_BROWSER_STABILITY_TIMEOUT`, and `DAST_BROWSER_ACTION_STABILITY_TIMEOUT` can also be configured.
 Stability timeouts determine when browser based scans consider